Sport in Madrid: Motorsport

 The Community of Madrid had previously hosted nine Formula One Spanish Grand Prix's between 1968 and 1981, with the events taking place at Circuito del Jarama in San Sebastián de los Reyes.

 In January 2024, Formula One announced that Madrid would return to host the 2026 Spanish Grand Prix, as part of a 10-year contract that lasts until 2035.
-The circuit will be built around the IFEMA exhibition centre, which is located in the Barajas district within the city.
-The track is expected to be 5.474 km (3.401 mi) long, and will feature 22 corners - including a 24-degree banked corner which will be referred to as the "La Monumental" curve.
+The circuit was planned to be built around the IFEMA exhibition centre, which is located in the Barajas district within the city.
+The track is 5.414 km (3.364 mi) long, and features 22 corners – including a 24-degree banked corner which is named "La Monumental".

 In June 2025, Formula E also announced that Circuito del Jarama would host the 2026 Madrid ePrix, and the first ePrix in Spain in five years.
 Previously, Valencia's Circuit Ricardo Tormo had hosted a doubleheader weekend for the championship in 2021.

+Rally driver and four-time Dakar Rally winner Carlos Sainz Sr., as well as his son, Carlos Sainz Jr., current Formula One driver for Williams and formerly Ferrari, are both from Madrid.